mtkennerly/ludusavi/README.md

-* If you use something like [Google Drive for Desktop](https://www.google.com/drive/download), which creates a special drive (`G:`) to stream from/to the cloud, then you can configure Ludusavi to use a folder in that drive.
+* If you use something like [Google Drive for Desktop](https://www.google.com/drive/download), which creates a special drive (`G:`) to stream from/to the cloud, then you can set Ludusavi's backup target to a folder in that drive.
-* If you use something like [Syncthing](https://syncthing.net), which continuously synchronizes a local folder across systems, then you can configure Ludusavi to use that local folder.
+* If you use something like [Syncthing](https://syncthing.net), which continuously synchronizes a local folder across systems, then you can set Ludusavi's backup target to that local folder.
-* If you use Rclone's mounting functionality, then you can configure Ludusavi to use the mount folder.
+* If you use Rclone's mounting functionality, then you can set Ludusavi's backup target to the mount folder.

 ### Selective scanning
 Once you've done at least one full scan (via the preview/backup buttons),